petsan/generation-paycheck/README.md

 5. Handle tricky input, i.e.: <0 -1 >168 should provide error message and not crash.
 0's should be calculated to 0.

 Calculate Regular and O/T pay
-1. 40 hours at regular pay
+1. 0-40 hours is calculated as regular pay
-2. Anything over 40 hours is calulated as time and a half
+2. >40 hours is calulated as regular pay times one and a half

 Calculate Taxes:
 1. Federal Income tax rate: 15%